reshmathomas/cisco_assignment/README.md

 3. Send a GET request to the web service that runs on localhost:105 by typing in the following in a browser:
 `http://localhost:105/v1/urlinfo/?url=https://www.fakeurl.com`

+4. Run the tests from the parent directory using the command: `python -m tests.test_malware_url_lookup_db`